NodesHub/dao_docs/docs/develop/sdks/ODISEO-js/keys.md

 ### `CLIKey`

-> NOTE: This requires you to have `ODISEOd` installed.
+> NOTE: This requires you to have `achillesd` installed.

-If you want to use keys stored in your `ODISEOd` installation's keyring to sign transactions, you can use `CLIKey`.
+If you want to use keys stored in your `achillesd` installation's keyring to sign transactions, you can use `CLIKey`.
 This also will work for keys that have been registered in your keyring with `--ledger`, using a Ledger hardware device.

 ```ts
 import { StdFee, MsgSend } from '@ODISEOmoney/ODISEO.js';